 The Nelson and Motueka Dojo History

-Martin Hartman (5.
-Dan) and Cornelia Baumgartner (4.
-Dan) began training Aikido in Switzerland 1978 under Ikeda Sensei and studied with many of the first generation Senseis, such as Tada, Tamura, Tissier and Saito.
+Cornelia Baumgartner and Martin Hartman (both 5.
+Dan) began training Aikido in Switzerland in 1975 respectively 1978 under Ikeda Sensei and studied with many of the first generation Senseis, such as Tada, Tamura, Tissier and Saito.

 After moving to New Zealand they founded the Nelson and Motueka Dojo and have since taught hundreds of juniors and beginners, and trained many 1.
 Dan students (black belts).